max-christian/homebridge-texecom/README.md

 * **Alarm system services** - Currently this plugin only integrates the zone sensors themselves.
 In the future the alarm system status itself will be integrated to show intruder alarm status.
 * **Panic buttons** - Investigate the possibility of integrating the medical, panic, and fire buttons into HomeKit as buttons/switches to manually trigger those alerts.
-* **IP integration** - Texecom have an ComIP product, however they have announced a Connect Hub product that features an API and other features specifically designed for home automation.
-Rather than integrate the legacy ComIP module it is better to wait until the release of the Connect Hub and API.